mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] [[CoA Teacher paper notes v11]]
 - [ ] [[Sphere paper analyses]]
 - [ ] [[Trip update meeting]]
+- [ ] Check the weird offset thing.
+Compare new STNG data on sphere to old L vs E data and see if it's different.
+Needs to compare to like AMANDE or PTB

 ## Completed